 Are my upcoming appointments at the Apple Store still on the schedule after my account is deactivated?

 Yes.
-If you are enrolled in the iPhone Upgrade Program, you must continue making payments for your device.
+If you are enrolled in the iPhone Upgrade Programme, you must continue making payments for your device.
 However, you may not be able to place subsequent upgrade orders online without your related Apple ID.

 How do I opt out of direct marketing?